fsaresh/fsaresh.github.io/content/posts/tech_and_tools/degoogling/index.md

 So, how do you deal with the fact that these companies have years, maybe even decades, of information, photos, and other identifying information about you?

 [This comment chain](https://www.reddit.com/r/degoogle/comments/huk4rp/comment/fynjgdr/?utm_source=share&utm_medium=web2x&context=3) dives into things well there.
 Even if you can't take back the information they have, you can prevent them from gathering even more info in more invasive ways, like biometrics data.

+Also, [here's someone else's post](https://blog.mailfence.com/how-to-degoogle/) going over a similar trajectory, and they made some pretty similar choices!